 Small cell lung cancer is a type of lung cancer that accounts for 10% to 15% of all lung malignancies.
-The cancer develops quickly in the lungs' tissue and typically spreads (metastasizes) outside the lungs by the time a person receives a diagnosis.
-Compared to other types of lung cancer, this cancer is also more likely to recur after therapy.
+It develops quickly in the lungs' tissue and typically spreads (metastasizes) outside the lungs by the time a person receives a diagnosis.
+Compared to other types of lung cancer, it is also more likely to recur after therapy.

 The most common site of small-cell carcinoma is the lungs, but it can affect any part of the body.
 It can spread quickly to other organs.

-In combined small cell carcinoma, cancer tissues mostly contain small cell lung cancer (SCLC) components with histological characteristics of non-SCLC (NSCLC).
+In combined small cell carcinoma, cancer tissues mostly contain SCLC components with histological characteristics of non-SCLC (NSCLC).

 Early-stage small cell lung cancer that has not spread and is in the early stages usually exhibits few symptoms.

 The following symptoms may be encountered by a patient as the condition progresses: